Anthropic × Canadian Government: Understanding Its Impact on Public Sector AI

 • Vendor lock‑in → Contract for portability (export data, swap models), and maintain a second model as standby.

-• Equity gaps → Accessibility testing; language variants; bias evals on representative datasets.
+• Equity gaps → Accessibility testing; language variants; bias evaluations on representative datasets.

-• Privacy creep → Data minimisation; retention limits; DPIAs published.
+• Privacy creep → Data minimization; retention limits; DPIAs published.

 How this fits a modern public‑sector stack